-Coherent Instructional:Summarize the A large population of students in grades 3-5 scored below grade level in coherent instructional system trends and vocabulary and overall comprehension.
-Student lexile was also an area in need patterns observed by the team while of analysis and student growth.
-A trend noted was that the SPED population completing this section of the report.
-What underperformed in all categories and attention to their performance is needed. are the important trends and patterns that It was noted that the SPED population made up 25% of testing grade student will support the identification of student, population. teacher, and leader needs?
-An overall view of the student population, students are strong in Geometry but are struggling in trends in Algebraic Thinking and Measurement and Data.
-Numbers and operations is the highest strand in all grade levels.
-So the question would be to examine correlation between i-Ready strands and Milestones data.
+Coherent Instructional:Summarize the A large population of students in grades 3-5 scored below grade level. coherent instructional system trends and GMAS content mastery decrease as well as student on grade level patterns observed by the team while math/reading scores in iReady.
+Student lexile was also an area in completing this section of the report. need of analysis and student growth.
+It was shown that scores What are the important trends and decreased reading: vocabulary, comprehension/informational text patterns that will support the identification of student, teacher, and leader needs?
 Another wondering would be how did the level of experience of the teachers impact the student data.
 A lot of the teachers are also leaving for this year.
 Many of the new faculty members are transferring into the school.
 Strategic placements in every grade level of teachers currently in the building to help support new staff.
+GA Health Survey indicates that there was behavioral concerns and that targeted support for both teacher, staff and students is needed.
+Professional Learning will also be a focus (Culturally responsive training).

-Effective Leadership:Summarize the There is a more strategic approach to teacher placement to ensure that there effective leadership trends and patterns are experience in every grade level.
-Early learning grades are relatively stable. observed by the team while completing this Processes and instructional strategies need to be implemented consistently and section of the report.
-What are the monitored frequently. important trends and patterns that will support the identification of student, teacher, and leader needs?
+Effective Leadership:Summarize the There is a more strategic approach to teacher placement to ensure that effective leadership trends and patterns there are experience in every grade level.
+Processes and instructional observed by the team while completing strategies need to be implemented consistently and monitored this section of the report.
+What are the frequently.
+EIP and Inclusion teachers will be selected to fit the needs important trends and patterns that will of our students. support the identification of student, teacher, and leader needs?